Academy Award for Best Original Score

 The Academy Award for Best Original Score is an award presented annually by the Academy of Motion Picture Arts and Sciences (AMPAS) to the best substantial body of music in the form of dramatic underscoring written specifically for the film by the submitting composer.
 Some pre-existing music is allowed, though, but a contending film must include a minimum of original music.
-This minimum since 2021 is established in 35% of the music, which is raised to 80% for sequels and franchise films.
+This minimum since 2021 is established as 35% of the music, which is raised to 80% for sequels and franchise films.
 Fifteen scores are shortlisted before nominations are announced.

 History

 The Academy began awarding movies for their scores in 1935.
 The category was originally called Best Scoring.
 At the time, winners and nominees were a mix of original scores and adaptations of pre-existing material.
 Following the controversial win of Charles Previn for One Hundred Men and a Girl in 1938, a film without a credited composer that featured pre-existing classical music, the Academy added a Best Original Score category in 1939.
 In 1942, the distinction between the two Scoring categories changed slightly as they were renamed to Best Music Score of a Dramatic Picture and Best Scoring of a Musical Picture.
-This marked the first time the category was split into separate genres, a distinction that technically still lasts today, although there haven't been enough submissions for the musical category to be activated since 1985.
+This marked the first time the category was split into separate genres.
 From 1942 to 1985, musical scores had their own category, with the exception of 1958, 1981, and 1982.
 During that time, both categories had many name changes: